 If any of these are new to you, rest easy because we’ll go into more detail below.

-Our five-step guide will inform you about South Dakota LLC filing and other steps while making it as easy as possible to follow.
+Our six-step guide will inform you about South Dakota LLC filing and other steps while making it as easy as possible to follow.
 Keep in mind that this guide is for starting a domestic, for-profit LLC in South Dakota.
 Starting a foreign LLC (formed outside of the state) follows different steps.

 Choose a name for your LLC in South Dakota.
 This is the perfect time to get creative.
 Your LLC’s name should reflect your brand, culture, and customer base.
 However, the name you choose must meet the state’s legal requirements for LLCs.